How to Become a Bookkeeper from Home

 Belay is not a bookkeeping agency or company, but a VA company that has regular demand for efficient bookkeepers.
 As a bookkeeper with Belay, your primary roles involve managing payroll, balancing sheets, reconciling bank accounts, and more.
 You need to have an excellent work station at home and the latest version of Quickbooks.

-As a business process outsourcer (BPO), Click Accounts specializes in providing bookkeeping and accounting services to their clients.
+As a business process outsourcer (BPO), Click Accounts specializes in providing bookkeeping and accounting services to its clients.
 Their bookkeeping tasks revolve around reconciling bank accounts and processing bills.

 The company is headquartered in Texas, so if you live there, you’ll have an advantage.
 If not, you can still apply for their bookkeeping online job opportunities.
 Bateman & Co’s bookkeepers have the option to work either full-time or part-time.